-Sub-phase Sub-phase Scope Support: DISC Application Hardware, software, and contract services to implement a plant- wide computerized database of all plant utility systems.
+Sub-phase phase Scope Support: DISC Application Hardware, software, and contract services to implement a plant-wide computerized database of all plant utility systems.
 Existing programs deemed sufficient, project removed in FY14.
 Completed Document Format Conversion Convert DITP construction documents into electronic format and develop a document-reference database.
 Work is in process, and has several phases.
-Expect completion by the end of FY19.
-Active As-Needed Design Phases 5, 6, 7, 8 and 9 On-going technical design services and/or construction support to supplement existing engineering resources for specialized or complex engineering issues.
+Completed by the end of FY19.
+Completed As-Needed Design Phases 5, 6, 7, 8 and 9 On-going technical design services and/or construction support to supplement existing engineering resources for specialized or complex engineering issues.
 Initially, two contracts were issued and ran for two years each.
 For Phase 6, contract length was extended to three years each.
 Phases 6-1 and 6-2 ended by October 2012, phase 7-1, 7-2, and 7-3 (at \$1.6M each, end April 2016).
 Phases 8-1, 8-2, and 8-3 were awarded in FY16 at \$1.6M each, for FY17-FY19.
-Phase 9 Phases 9-1, 9-2, 9-3 were added in FY20 at \$2.8M each.
+Phase 9 Phases 9-1, 9-2, 9-3 were awarded in FY20.
 Active Deer Island As-Needed Technical Design A placeholder used to continue the technical design services as described above.
 Each series of new contracts will be deducted from this placeholder.
-In FY19, cost estimates for each 3-year contract were increased, funding now runs from FY20 to FY29 (previously it was funded through FY26).
-Future As-Needed REI Resident Engineering/Inspection Services where needed.
+Funding now runs from FY24 to FY30.
 Future